-A practical foreign exchange and currency guide on sending money and travel to Portugal
+A practical foreign exchange and currency guide to Portugal

 The euro (ISO: EUR) is involved in slightly more than 30% of all foreign exchange deals, and as such, is the world’s second most traded currency, behind the US dollar.